 You acknowledge and agree that the entire risk arising out of your use of the services, and any third party services or products, remains solely with you, to the maximum extent permitted by law.

-So don't let trendy trump a tie with a local Hoboken pet care company with rigorous standards.
-You expect this with other pet professionals.
-Expect it with your dog walker.
+So don't let a national app trump a local Hoboken dog walking company with five-star standards.
+You expect this from other dog pros.
+Expect it from your Hoboken dog walker.